LDubya/OpenKeyNav/README.md

 follows consecutive heading-context moves, and clears on the next different action such as Tab.
 Its dashed black outline sits 10px outside the context and uses a white contrast layer, keeping it visually distinct from the page's focus indicator.
-Applications can keep it visible throughout Structural Navigation with `modesConfig.structuralNavigation.contextIndicator.enabled: true`.
+When the active context is backed by an authored heading, a small, non-interactive tab protrudes from an available outline edge and shows only its level (`h1` through `h6`).
+Unheaded contexts do not receive an invented level tab.
+Applications can keep the outline visible throughout Structural Navigation with `modesConfig.structuralNavigation.contextIndicator.enabled: true`.
 The persistent status says `Heading level` only when the current route resolves